MDU-PHL/bohra/docs/index.md

 This step will setup conda environments under the `path/to/conda/envs/bohra`(depending on how you have configured your `conda` installation).

-Additionally, `bohra` depends upon either a correctly configure `kraken2` compatible database OR a `sylph` compatible database.
+Additionally, `bohra` depends upon either a correctly configure `kraken2` compatible database.
 The `bohra install-deps` command will optionally download the databases for your and also set the appropriate environment variables for you.

 1. Activate your environment from step 2 above
 ```